 About the Air Force Distance Learning Program

-Additionally, we offer graduate degrees, certificate programs and noncredit courses for both enlisted and commissioned airmen.
+Additionally, we offer graduate degrees and undergraduate/graduate certificate programs.
 We are also a General Education Mobile (GEM) partner with the Community College of the Air Force (CCAF), which allows learners to complete all five general education courses towards their CCAF Associate in Applied Science degree.

 Empire State College works with military students to maximize Community College of the Air Force (CCAF) transfer credit, including ACE-recommended credit for military training and credits for standardized exams.
-Since our bachelor's degree programs require 124 total hours, all CCAF graduates typically need only 60 additional hours to complete their bachelor’s degree.
+Since our bachelor's degree programs require 124 total hours, CCAF graduates typically need only 60 additional hours to complete their bachelor’s degree.
+Every service member must contact their Educational Service Officer (ESO) or counselor before beginning any educational opportunity.